Frequently Asked Questions

 Open tool

 No — you can choose.
-The "Exclude Weekends" dropdown lets you count all 7 days if needed (for example, in industries that operate 7 days a week, like retail or hospitality).
+The "Exclude Weekends" option lets you count all 7 days if needed, which is useful for industries like retail or hospitality that operate every day of the week.

 Since public holidays vary by country and region, enter the number of holidays that fall within your date range in the "Public Holidays to Exclude" field and the calculator will subtract them from the working day total.